modin-project/unidist/README.md

 ```

 **Note:** There are different MPI implementations, each of which can be used as a backend in unidist.
-By default, mapping `unidist-mpi` installs MPICH on Linux and MacOS and MSMPI on Windows.
-If you want to use
+By default, mapping `unidist-mpi` installs a default MPI implementation, which comes with `mpi4py` package and is ready to use.
+The conda dependency solver decides on which MPI implementation is to be installed.
+If you want to use a specific version of MPI,
-a specific version of MPI, you can install the core dependencies of unidist as `conda install unidist` and then
+you can install the core dependencies for MPI backend and the specific version of MPI as `conda install unidist-mpi <mpi>`
-install the specific version of MPI using conda as shown in the [installation](https://mpi4py.readthedocs.io/en/latest/install.html)
+as shown in the [Installation](https://mpi4py.readthedocs.io/en/latest/install.html)
-section of mpi4py documentation.
+page of `mpi4py` documentation.
 That said, it is highly encouraged to use your own MPI binaries as stated in the
 [Using External MPI Libraries](https://conda-forge.org/docs/user/tipsandtricks.html#using-external-message-passing-interface-mpi-libraries)
 section of the conda-forge documentation in order to get ultimate performance.